CirclesUBI/whitepaper/Circles.md

 Circles is a money system that is made up of individual currencies.
 These currencies work together to create an economy that can support Universal Basic Income.

-When a new blockchain account joins Circles, the system creates and assigns them a unique currency.
-This is called a Personal Currency, and all personal currencies operate according to a shared set of rules.
+When a new blockchain account joins Circles, the system creates and assigns them a unique currency via a smart contract.
+This is called a *Personal Currency*, and all personal currencies operate according to a shared set of rules.

 Each personal currency continuously mints new coins and awards them to its associated person.
 This is the only way that new money is created in Circles and forms the basis of its UBI characteristics.
 All currencies mint new coins at the same rate, meaning that new money is distributed equally to all members of the system at all times.